canxium/docs/src/guide/essentials/glossary.md

 A foundational blockchain that operates independently and supports its own protocols and tokenomics.
 Canxium is a layer-one blockchain, featuring unique architecture, demand-based supply control, and innovative consensus.

 ### **Mining**
 The process of validating and adding transactions to the blockchain.
-Canxium’s *Offline Mining* allows users with limited or no internet access to participate, expanding access and decentralization.
+Canxium’s *Retained PoW Mining* allows users with limited or no internet access to participate, expanding access and decentralization.

-### **Offline Mining**
+### **Retained PoW Mining**
 A novel mining method pioneered by Canxium, allowing users with limited or no internet connectivity to mine CAU coins.
 This feature helps increase global accessibility and inclusivity within the blockchain ecosystem.

 ### **Price Volatility**